Liam McNeilly

-Liam McNeilly (born 19 April 2006) is a British racing driver.
-He last competed in the 2025 USF2000 Championship with Jay Howard Driver Development and the 2025 GB3 Championship with Fortec Motorsport.
-McNeilly previously competed in the 2024 USF Juniors driving for Jay Howard Driver Development, where he finished second in the championship.
+Liam McNeilly (born 19 April 2006) is a British racing driver who is set to compete in the Porsche Supercup with Ombra Racing.
+He previously competed in the USF2000 Championship with Jay Howard Driver Development and the GB3 Championship with Fortec Motorsport.

+McNeilly finished second in the 2024 USF Juniors championship driving for Jay Howard Driver Development.

 Career

 USF2000

 For 2025, McNeilly joined USF2000, driving for Jay Howard Driver Development.
 He began the season in perfect form, winning both races in St. Petersburg and all three races at NOLA.
 However, he was unable to compete in the third round at Indianapolis as he faced visa issues when trying to enter the country.
 He lost the lead of the championship, two points behind Jack Jeffers.

 GB3 Championship

-McNeilly is set to make his debut in 2025 GB3 Championship with Fortec Motorsport during the penultimate round in Donington Park.
+In 2025, McNeilly made his debut in 2025 GB3 Championship with Fortec Motorsport during the penultimate round in Donington Park.